Elderjs/docs/elderguide.com/elderjs.md

 ## FAQ

+### How can I copy files to public?

+The [template project has a hook](https://github.com/Elderjs/template/blob/master/src/hooks.js) that copies your `./src/assets/` folder to the 'assets' location defined in your `elder.config.js`.

 ### Why can't I use Svelte templates for data fetching/manipulation?

 If you’re familiar with Sapper you may be accustomed to storing your data fetching and manipulation logic in your Svelte files.